Folks…

 Itosu’s grand plan is best understood by exploring his “Ten Lessons of Karate” a letter originally written in 1908 by Itosu himself, adressed to the Ministry of Education and the Ministry of War in mainland Japan.

-In this letter (which you can read a bad translation of here) he explains how the primary purpose of Karate was not for “developing a strong and healthy body and mind” as most masters after him would write, but instead “to prepare our youth for national service”.
+In this historical letter (which you can read an explanation of here) he details how the primary purpose of Karate was not for “developing a strong and healthy body and mind” as most other masters would say, but instead “to prepare our youth for national service”.
 He goes on, saying that “Karate training provides the courage to give one’s life in defense of one’s parents or teachers” which just makes it more evident that we have been on the wrong track all the time.

-And, yes, before you say anything, I know that the AK-47 wasn’t invented at the time when Itosu formulated his master plan, but this is where the true brilliance of it all comes into play.
+And, yes – I know that the AK-47 wasn’t invented at the time when Itosu formulated his masterplan, but this is where the TRUE brilliance of it all comes into play.

 He foresaw that the AK-47 - or something very similar - would one day be invented, and thus prepared the youth of Okinawa (and subsequently Japan) for that day.

-Going back to Itosu’s original letter of 1908, he reinforces this plan of education by describing how “Karate cannot be learned in a short time”.
-In turn he describes a period of 3 to 4 years of training in order to understand the true value of Karate, which we now finally are about to discover.
+Going back to Itosu’s original letter of 1908, he reinforces this plan of education by describing how “Karate cannot be learned in a short time”, and he describes a period of 3 to 4 years of training in order to understand the true value of Karate.

-This, of course, is not that different from today’s military education, where 3 to 4 years is the mandatory time of service in many countries, like Israel, Afghanistan, Cameroon, Honduras, Chad, Nicaragua, Syria etc. Not really creating expert level but being able to take care of most military situations.
+This coincides perfectly with modern military service, where 3 to 4 years is the mandatory time of service in many countries (like Israel, Afghanistan, Cameroon, Honduras, Chad, Nicaragua, Syria etc).
+Not really creating expert level soldiers, but being able to take care of most military situations.

 Itosu ends his letter of 1908 with the statement: “I believe this will be a great benefit to our nation and our military”, and if it hadn’t been for the surrender of Emperor Hirohito in 1945, chances are that Itosu’s vision would have been fulfilled today.

-Now, despite these numerous obvious historical hints, one can’t really be sure that our forms (kata) of Karate were actually designed for the AK-47.
+Now, despite these numerous obvious historical hints, one can’t really be sure that our kata were actually designed for the AK-47.

-So, to completely blow your mind away, I got some pictures for you.
+So, to clarify my point, I took some pictures for you.

-After having seen the photos below, where my loyal slave colleague Tobias shows a side-by-side comparison of Pinan (Heian) Sandan with and without weapons, you will have no way of denying the fact that all Karate kata were originally meant to be done with the AK-47 in hand.
+After having seen the photos below, where my loyal slave student Tobias-san shows a side-by-side comparison of Pinan/Heian Sandan (with and without weapons), you will have NO way of denying the fact that all Karate katas were originally meant to be done with the AK-47 in hand.

-(Along with some extra supporting weapons, as you’ll clearly see.)
+(Along with some extra supporting weapons, as you’ll see.)

 So without further ado, here is…